-To model the disordered lattices explicitly, we used Normal Mode Decomposition (NMD).
-NMD has been performed previously on the perfect crystal, disordered lattice and amorphous phases.[53,60-62] In this work, we use NMD to predicting the lifetimes of a disordered lattice using VC-NMD, where the normal modes of the Virtual Crystal (VC) are used as an approximation.
-This has not been before.
+Virtual Crystal + Normal Mode Decomposition.
+To model disordered lattices explicitly, we (and others) used normal mode decomposition (NMD) on the fully disordered supercell.
+This approach is limited in that the group velocity cannot be extracted so that thermal conductivity cannot be predicted.
+The novel contribution of our work is the use of NMD to predict the lifetimes of a disordered lattice using VC-NMD, where the normal modes of the Virtual Crystal (VC) are used as an approximation.

-To model the disorder explicitly, we use the Allen-Feldman (AF) theory of diffusons.
-The Allen-Feldman theory of diffusons has been previously applied only to amorphous phases.[16,17,35,36,74] We use the AF theory to show that the lower-limit of diffusivity of high-frequency modes in a disordered lattice is the high-scatter limit, in contrast to the VC-ALD method.
+Allen-Feldman Theory on Disodered Lattice.To model the disorder explicitly, we also use the Allen-Feldman (AF) theory of diffusons.
+This theory has only previously been applied to amorphous phases [16,17,35,36,74].
+We use the AF theory to show that the lower-limit of diffusivity of high-frequency modes in a disordered lattice is the high-scatter limit, in contrast to the VC-ALD method, which incorrectly predicts that the limiting value is zero.
 Identification of this high-scatter limit of mode diffusivity was essential for identifying the breakdown in the VC-ALD method.
-The high-scatter limit of diffusivity is usually assumed, without theoretical justification, in models for disordered and amorphous materials.[1,2,80,83] Our study gives self-consistent justification for the use of the high-scatter limit of diffusivity.
+The high-scatter limit of diffusivity is usually assumed, without theoretical justification, in models for disordered and amorphous materials [1,2,80,83].
+Our study gives self-consistent justification for its use.

-We measure the structure factor for modes in a disordered lattice, which has only been done previously for modes in amorphous materials.\cite{PRB articles} The structure factors measurements help to understand the underprediction of the VC-predicted group velocity as the representative velocity scale for mode diffusivities in the disordered lattice.
-While previous studies have attempted to predict the group velocity of modes in disordered systems, there is no theoretical justification for the methods used.[60-62] We believe the measurement of the structure factor is a significant contribution to understanding how to predict the correct velocity scale for mode diffusivities in disordered systems.[]
+Structure Factor of Disordered Lattice to Predict Group Velocities.
+We calculated the structure factor for modes in a disordered lattice, which has previously only been done for modes in amorphous materials.\cite{PRB articles} The structure factor predictions help us to understand that the VC-predicted group velocities are an underprediction of the representative velocity scale for mode diffusivities in the disordered lattice.
+While previous studies have attempted to predict the group velocity of modes in disordered systems, there is no theoretical justification for the methods used [60-62].
+The structure factor provides a rigorous manner to estimate group velocities and is a significant contribution to understanding how to predict the correct velocity scale for mode diffusivities in disordered systems.[]

 Work Quality

-We believe our work is of high quality.
 We present a self-consistent study of the VC approximation using five different method (VC-ALD, VC-NMD, Gamma-NMD, AF theory, and Green-Kubo).
-We study the thermal transport of Lennard-Jones argon in 3 solid phases of the materials: perfect crystal, disordered lattice, and amorphous phase.
-By using three phases, we demonstrate that applicability of the different methods for predicting the thermal conductivity and mode-properties:
+We study the thermal transport of Lennard-Jones argon in three solid phases of the materials: perfect crystal, disordered lattice, and amorphous phase.
+By using three phases, we demonstrate the applicability of the different methods for predicting the thermal conductivity and mode-properties:

-Molecular Dynamics-based Green-Kubo: suitable for modeling all three phases.
-The GK method does not predict the mode properties.
+Molecular Dynamics-based Green-Kubo: suitable for modeling all three phases, but does not predict the mode properties.

 Phonon based VC-ALD and VC-NMD: suitable for the perfect crystal and disordered lattices with the high-scatter limit correction.